olaviinha/NeuralTextToAudio/README.md

 Paper: [Text-to-Audio Generation with Latent Diffusion Models](https://arxiv.org/abs/2301.12503)

 Colab for [AudioLDM](https://github.com/haoheliu/AudioLDM) via [camenduru's Colab](https://github.com/camenduru/audioldm-colab).
-This is the _Stable Diffusion of audio_, or, at least the beginning of it.
+This is the _"Stable Diffusion of audio"_, or, at least the beginning of it.
 Currently capable of producing 16 kHz audio only.

 ---